 What Is Turmeric and Curmunin?

 Why is turmeric good for you?
-There are several chemical compounds found in turmeric, known as curcuminoids.
-The active substance in turmeric is curcumin.
+There are several chemical compounds found in this herb, known as curcuminoids.
+The active substance is curcumin.
 Curcumin is what makes turmeric a “functional food,” defined by the Mayo Clinic as “foods that have a potentially positive effect on health beyond basic nutrition.”
-These turmeric nutrients and vitamins help provide turmeric powder health benefits.

 One tablespoon (about seven grams) of ground turmeric contains approximately: